HenrYxZ/sombra/README.md

-# simple-raytracer
+# Sombra

-Simple Raytracer written in pure Python.
+Sombra is simple Raytracer written in pure Python.
 It's main purpose is to help understand how raytracing works with a clean code.
-If you are looking for an efficient raytracer you should probably use something like C++.
-The equations used are from the Image Synthesis class at Texas A&M University taught by professor Ergun Akleman.
+If you are looking for an efficient Raytracer you should probably use something like C++.
+The equations used are taken from the Image Synthesis class at Texas A&M University taught by professor Ergun Akleman.

-It creates a raytraced image of a scene with simple objects like spheres and planes.
+The main program creates a raytraced image of a scene with simple objects like spheres and planes.
 It's using a resolution of 280x192px by default and random jitter anti-aliasing with 4 samples per axis.

 ![showcase image](showcase.jpg)